-Velas- the tiny cute village of turtles will be ready to welcome tourists and tours from Pune other cities.
-So before you go for the Velas beach turtle festival tour, here are some interesting facts about those wonderful animals, to take you closer to their life:
+The tiny cute village of turtles will be ready to welcome tourists from Pune and other cities.
+So before you go for the Velas beach “Turtle Festival Tour”, here are some interesting facts about those wonderful animals, to take you closer to their life:

-• The Olive Ridley turtles are sea turtles which are found in warm tropical ocean currents of Indian and Pacific oceans.
+The Olive Ridley turtles are sea turtles that are found in warm tropical ocean currents of the Indian and Pacific oceans.

-• While experiencing Velas turtle festival, one would find these turtles as delicate animals, but their food conveys otherwise, consisting of hard gastropods, animals with shells, and even jellyfish!
+While experiencing the Velas Turtle Festival, one would find these turtles as delicate animals, but their food conveys otherwise, consisting of hard gastropods, animals with shells, and even jellyfish!

-• Not many those who are planning for their Velas festival booking would know that the baby turtles are sighted only during a specific time of year.
+Not many of those who are planning for their Velas Turtle Festival booking would know that the baby turtles are sighted only during a specific time of year.

-• Female turtles will visit the shore during the late evening, make a pit on the sandy beach, lay the eggs in the pit, cover it up with her fins and then leave back to sea, to never come back.
+Female turtles will visit the shore during the late evening, make a pit on the sandy beach, lay the eggs in the pit, cover it up with their fins and then leave back to sea, to never come back.

-• NGOs like Sahyadri Nisarga Mitra, which co-organizes turtle festival Maharashtra, works towards spreading awareness about this and it’s the need of the hour as only 1 turtle out of 100 will reach to its adulthood after surviving from various hurdles of life.
+NGOs like Sahyadri Nisarga Mitra, which co-organizes turtle festival Maharashtra, works towards spreading awareness about this and it’s the need of the hour as only 1 turtle out of 100 will reach its adulthood after surviving various hurdles of life.